amrkhaledccd/Game-of-Snap/README.md

 # Highlights
  **PlayerDeck** -> is a player stacks of cards, contains two stacks, flipped and non flipped cards.

-**PlayDeckManager** -> is responsible to manage playerDeck, it flip the card for the current player and check if there is matched card in the top of other players stack based on the choosed Matching.
+**PlayDeckManager** -> is responsible to manage playerDeck, it flips the card for the current player and check if there is matched card in the top of other players stack based on the choosen Matching.

 **GameManager** it maintain a queue of players and is responsible for constructing game cards, shuffle them and deal the cards to the players. these methods are straight forward.